acmucsd/hackschool-wi20/README.md

 The *npm install* command installs a package into our application, which allows it to be imported.
 Next, run *node app.js* in order to run the application.
 Now, the terminal should output "Server listeing on port 3001".

+**Tip: I recommend install nodemon into your global computer (allows changes in server to be run automatically without needing to restart the server manually).
+To do this, type the command `npm install nodemon -g`.
+Then, go to the package.json file --> scripts --> start --> change "node server.js" to "nodemon server.js".**

 # Creating Routes and Pages
 When accessing certain endpoints, we can send certain responses.
 Here are a few examples:
 ```